Fairness and Bias in Multimodal AI: A Survey: Introduction

 \item We critically discuss many important approaches to addressing the challenges of fairness and bias.

 \end{enumerate}

 The rest of this paper is organised as follows.
-In the following Section (\ref{fairnessand}), we discuss fairness and bias in \acrshort{ai}, highlighting some of the theories.
+In the following Section (\ref{fairnessand}), we highlight some of the theories around fairness and bias in \acrshort{ai}.
 In Section \ref{method}, we explain the method used for this survey.
 In Section \ref{fairbias}, we focus on various works along the two paradigms of \acrshort{lmm}s and \acrshort{llm}s, discussing the datasets and models in the literature.
 In Section \ref{discuss}, we discuss widely on the methods to evaluate fairness and bias, the datasets for evaluation, and the debiasing strategies.
 We conclude the survey in Section \ref{conclude} with a summary and possible future work.